 MUS 6501 - Foundations in Music Education Credits, 3 sem. hrs.
 This course is divided into three main areas.
 First is a study of music education research and its value to the music educator.
 Second is the development of a professional philosophy and how that philosophy impacts the music teaching and learning process.
 Third is a contemporary look at the interrelationship of sociology and music education.
 MUS 6502 - Advanced Methods & Materials for Teaching Instrumental Music at Junior High and Secondary Levels Credits, 3 sem. hrs.
 Advanced studies of the rehearsal techniques and repertoire selection appropriate for junior high and senior high bands, organization of band programs from beginning levels through high school, budgets and physical facilities, and specialized areas, such as marching bands and festival participation.
 MUS 6503 - Advanced Techniques & Materials for Elementary General Music Teachers Credits, 3 sem. hrs.
 Techniques and materials for instructional planning for K-6, utilizing aspects of various teaching approaches, including Orff, Kodaly, Dalcroze, and eclectic.
-MUS 6509 - Projects in Applied Theory and Analysis Credits, 2 sem. hrs.
+MUS 6507 - Applied Composition Credits, 1 sem hour Studio Course MUS 6508 - Applied Composition Credits, 2 sem hrs Studio Course MUS 6509 - Projects in Applied Theory and Analysis Credits, 2 sem. hrs.
 The subtleties of functional harmony are explored in a series of written projects which culminate in classroom performances of all the students' work.
 The sonata, fugue, and some contemporary approaches to musical structure are explored through analysis of selected works and by formulation of questions which probe the essence of the form.
 Emphasis is placed upon relating analytical detail to actual performance interpretation.
 MUS 6511 - Applied Organ Credits, 9 sem. hrs.